 - Slowing down the progression of Alzheimer’s

-Alzheimer’s disease is a progressive illness that is prevalent among aging individuals.
-This disease destroys memory and disrupts crucial mental functions and can wreak havoc with emotions.
-However, a recent study unearthed that a combination of meditation and breathing exercises can help slow down the development of diseases such as Alzheimer’s and dementia.
-Other studies suggest that mindfulness meditation helps protect our brains from the adverse effects of anxiety, stress and depression that often accompany memory loss.
+Dementia destroys memory, disrupts crucial mental functions and can wreak havoc with emotions.
+However, a recent study showed that a combination of meditation and breathing exercises can help slow down the development of dementia-related diseases.
+Other studies suggest that mindfulness meditation helps people cope better with the anxiety, stress and depression that often accompany memory loss.

 - Enhancing digestion

 - Developing a sharp, focused mind

-One of the delightful benefits of mindfulness for seniors is its ability to improve mental alertness.
-Frequent meditation causes the brain’s physical structure to change.
-The amygdala region that’s associated with processing negative emotions such as stress, worry and anxiety dramatically reduces in size.
-Regions responsible for self-awareness, personality development and planning (such as the prefrontal cortex) enlarges.
-As a result, individuals experience improved focus, creativity and cognitive function: a great boon for seniors.
+One of the great benefits of mindfulness is its ability to sharpen mental alertness and ward off decline.
+Regular meditation causes the brain’s physical structure to change.
+For example, the amygdala region that’s associated with processing negative emotions such as stress, worry and anxiety often shrinks, while the areas responsible for self-awareness, personality development and planning (such as the prefrontal cortex) increase.
+As a result, meditators experience improved focus, creativity and cognitive function: a great boon for seniors.

 - Improving memory

 - Promoting relaxation and calmness

-Ultimately, we all want to take a break from everything else and breathe.
-Taking time to simply smell the roses, take a walk or have a hearty conversation with family helps everyone including the elderly to relax and calm their nerves.
+Ultimately, we all need to take a break and just breathe.
+Putting aside time to simply smell the roses, take a walk or connect with loved ones does wonders for everyone, regardless of age.
 Mindfulness for seniors has a calming effect that can’t be achieved by prescription drugs.
-Meditation helps the elderly to organize their different thoughts and gain a clear perspective of things.
+Meditation helps the elderly relax, organize thoughts more efficiently, and maintain a clear perspective.